 But what will they cost you?

 There is no doubt that these are some of the warmest winter gloves on the market because of the quality material and advanced design.
-The retail price for a pair on REI’s website is just under $200.
+The retail price for a pair on REI’s website is $200.
 That price might scare away some shoppers, but if you need gloves that will last years to come, it could be worth the investment.

 These gloves are unisex and come in various sizes.
 There have been reviews stating that the glove’s sizing can be off.
 At times the sizes can be smaller than expected, or the fingers can be loose and bulky.
 It is important to try on the gloves prior to purchasing.
 If you can’t try them on then, it is good to be aware of the return policy of the place you are purchasing them from.